Virus and Spyware

 Why am I getting a lot of pop up windows on my computer?

-Although pop up windows are generally a form of online advertising, if you are receiving them more frequently than usual it could be due
+If you are receiving pop ups more frequently than usual it could be due

 to spyware.
 Though the term spyware encompasses many kinds of malicious programs, the most common symptom experienced is that your computer